frankkiv/sudoku_py/README.md

 3. Recursively run the second step until there is no unassigned slot position in return which also means the puzzle solved
 4. Format the solved board and print it out

+## Add genRandomBoard Method
+- Generate 9x9 2D array with default value 0
+- Random pick a column
+- Fill the random non-repetitive number from 1 to 9
+- Call solve the board
+- Pick random position and purge the number to 0

 # Reference
 - https://www.youtube.com/watch?v=auK3PSZoidc
 - https://leetcode.com/problems/sudoku-solver/discuss/15959/Accepted-Python-solution